jmgandarias/jmgandarias.github.io/content/teaching/supervision/index.md

 ## Bachelor Thesis (TFG)
 **Ongoing**
+  - Design and control of a 3-degree-of-freedom robotic wrist for a lightweight delta manipulator, David Rodriguez Onieva
+  - Design of a jamming-based variable-stiffness joint for a soft robotic finger, Daniel Espinosa Ramírez
-  - Development of a simulation model for a mobile manipulator with an omnidirecctional robotic base (Open)
+  - Development of a software interface for the control of a mobile manipulator with omnidirectional wheels, Rodrigo Castro Ochoa
-  - Development of a high-level ROS package for robotic systems actuated by smart motors (Open)
+  - Development of a high-level ROS package for robotic systems actuated by smart motors, Maksym Saldat
-  - Development of a software interface for the control of a mobile manipulator with omnidirectional wheels (Open)
+  - Development of a simulation model for a mobile manipulator with an omnidirectional robotic base, Mario Alber Gil
+  - Adaptive control of a 3-Degree-of-Freedom lightweight parallel manipulator, Víctor Rosillo Suero
+  - Experimental analysis of jamming-based variable stiffness links for robotic manipulators, Estrella ISla Sulimma
+  - Control of a 6 DoF robotic arm using ROS, Pascual González Redondo

 **Past**
    - Pablo Aguilar Orellana, Low consumption system for remote monitoring of robotic walkers, 2020